python/cpython/Doc/c-api/typeobj.rst

    The last slot is :attr:`bf_getcharbuffer`, of type :c:type:`getcharbufferproc`.
-   This slot will only be present if the :const:`Py_TPFLAGS_HAVE_GETCHARBUFFER` flag is present in the :attr:`tp_flags` field of the object's :c:type:`PyTypeObject`.
+   This slot will only be present if the :const:`Py_TPFLAGS_HAVE_GETCHARBUFFER` flag is present in the :c:member:`~PyTypeObject.tp_flags` field of the object's :c:type:`PyTypeObject`.
 Before using this slot, the caller should test whether it is present by using the :c:func:`PyType_HasFeature` function.
 If the flag is present, :attr:`bf_getcharbuffer` may be *NULL*, indicating that the object's